stevedomin/frenzy/README.md

 ## Why?

 Vagrant is an awesome tool but because it's using VMs it's quite slow.
-If you use it to, for example, test your Chef cookbooks (my case), you quickly loose a lot of time during the day, waiting.
+If you use it to, for example, test your Chef cookbooks (my case), you quickly loose a lot of time during the day... waiting...
-So I wondered if I could build something that would do the same job but using containers instead of VMs.
+I wondered if I could build something that would do the same job but much faster, by using containers instead of VMs.

+Another thing that really mattered to me was parallel booting and provisioning, I'm working on a new automation tool and I wanted to be able to spin up a fairly large numbers of node quickly.
+Thanks to the power of containers, now I can.

-I could have use docker-provider or even vagrant-lxc but to be honest I also wanted to have some fun :)
+I could have used docker-provider or even vagrant-lxc but to be honest I also wanted to have some fun :)

 Keep in mind this is **experimental** so things will probably break, and you can't do much yet.